 The Sydney Informatics Hub (SIH) is a Core Research Facility of the University of Sydney.
 SIH provides support, training, and expertise on research data, analyses and computing for research staff, students and affiliates of the University.
 We deliver policies, systems, advice, engineering and training to research staff, students and affiliates of the University.

 The Sydney Informatics Hub provide a wide range of services surrounding data and computation including:

-- research data management advisors delivering support for data processes and platforms
+- Research data management delivering support and training for data management, processes and platforms.

 See projects for examples of past and current work.